Journal of Samuel Kiechel

 Lüneburg’s Salt

 Salt was the source of Lüneburg’s wealth and was exported to various parts of northern Europe.
-The salt was essential in the Baltic Sea herring trade, as it was used to preserve the fish for transport.
+It was essential to the Baltic Sea herring trade, as it was used to preserve the fish for transport.
 As a result, Lüneburg became an early member of the Hanseatic League and one of its wealthiest cities.

-The salt was produced by boiling brine from local springs in large, rectangular pans made of lead.
-During the process, the water in the brine evaporated, leaving behind the salt crystals.
+The salt was produced by boiling brine from local springs in large, rectangular lead pans.
+During the process, water evaporated from the brine, leaving behind salt crystals.

 Salt production